 20 And I also beheld a strait and NARROW PATH which came along BY THE ROD OF IRON even to the tree by which I stood; and it also led by the HEAD OF THE FOUNTAIN (1 Nephi 8)

-This is the image we should have as we ponder the Narrow Pass, not a 14 mile wide by 250 mile long flat piece of land that is under the rule of a monarch.
+This is the image we should have as we ponder the Narrow Pass, not a 14-mile wide by 250-mile long flat piece of land under a monarch’s rule.
+A pedestrian bridge over the dangerous currents of the St. Clair River:

 May’s contradictory map: